 In the EU-Directive of 28 October 2008 it was decided that the energy content of sukrin granulated (Erythritol) shall be set equal to zero:

 Sukrin acts as an antioxidant in the body, and can protect against damage to blood vessels caused by high blood sugar.
-This study shows that Sukrin can be beneficial both for prevention and treatment of diabetes:
+This study shows that Sukrin can be beneficial to both the prevention and treatment of diabetes:

 Erythritol is a sweet antioxidant

 Sukrin limits the growth of bacteria in the oral cavity, thus reducing the risk of cavities: